nus-cs2103-AY2122S2/ip/docs/README.md

 Expected outcome:

-Mike will diplay termination message and program will be terminated.
+Mike will display termination message and program will be terminated.

 ```
 Hope I helped you!